Laurence Olivier

 An aging King invites disaster when he abdicates to his corrupt, toadying daughters and rejects his one loving, but honest one.

-The Volunteer The Volunteer (1944) Character: Himself
+The Volunteer The Volunteer (1944) Character: Self

 World War II propaganda film.